VVS Diamonds Buying Guide, Pros & Cons, Prices

 Final Verdict

-If budget is not an issue, by all means, buy a VVS diamond.
-While doing so, make sure the diamond is well cut with a minimum of G color, no fluorescence, and above one carat in weight (preferably 1.5 carat+).
+If the budget is not an issue, buy a VVS diamond by all means.
+While doing so, ensure the diamond is well cut with a minimum of G color, no fluorescence, and above one carat in weight (preferably 1.5 carat+).

 VVS Diamonds Prices